Probing dark matter inside Earth using atmospheric neutrino oscillations at INO-ICAL: Oscillation probabilities with atmospheric neutrinos

-Figure~\ref{fig:puu-nu-mat25} shows the 3-flavor oscillograms for $\nu_\mu$ survival probability in the ($E_\nu$, $\cos\theta_\nu$) plane for the PREM profile, without dark matter and with 40\% dark matter fraction in the core.
+Figure~\ref{fig:puu-nu-mat25} shows the three-flavor oscillograms for survival probabilities of $\nu_\mu$ with energy $E_\nu$ and arrival zenith angle $\theta_\nu$, for the PREM profile without dark matter (left panel) and with 40\% dark matter fraction in the core (right panel).
 The difference in the oscillation probabilities is apparent, especially in the NOLR/parametric resonance region near the left bottom region.